khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
 **Logic:**
-<br> Count the number of times each product is purchased and order by the count in descending order, limit to 1
+ - Count the number of times each product is purchased and order by the count in descending order, limit to 1.
 ```sql
 SELECT
     product_name,